-Ibia Defends Scrubbers Against 'One Size Fits All' Washwater Policy at IMO
+IBIA Defends Scrubbers Against 'One Size Fits All' Washwater Policy at IMO

 World News

-Ibia Defends Scrubbers Against 'One Size Fits All' Washwater Policy at IMO
+IBIA Defends Scrubbers Against 'One Size Fits All' Washwater Policy at IMO

 Einemo is Ibia's IMO representative as well as its director.
 Image Credit: Ibia